Not sure which massage licensing exam is best for you?

 Who is eligible to apply to take the MBLEx?

-You can take the exam before graduation.
-This should help speed up the licensing process (and earning a living as a massage therapist) for most of you.
+Anyone can apply to take the exam, regardless if they have a few months left to complete massage training, or if they have been out of school for years.
+This should help speed up the licensing process (and earn a living as a massage therapist) for most of you.

 Are you ready for the next step?